jnozzi/cocoadev.com/SiteContent/General/IPhone.markdown

 ----

-The market for [[PalmOS]] and Windows Mobile applications is VERY large.
+The market for General/PalmOS and Windows Mobile applications is VERY large.
 The iPhone would be no different.

 ----
 Well, I threw it out there -- but I have to agree...  not a plausible explanation.